Updated: Jul 20

 Now look at the list of things that you could do something about.
 Prioritise it and start working your way through it, crossing them off one by one.
 Even if you just tackle one a day, you will feel as though you are taking control and getting those anxieties out of your mind.
 Now that it is on paper, put it to one side as you don't need to carry it around with you day after day.

-It is also worth spending some time each day on relaxing both physically and mentally.
-Download this free mp3 on my website to calm your mind and wind down at the end of the day.
+It is also worth spending some time each day relaxing, both physically and mentally.

 Focus on Future Goals

 What were your resolutions in January?
 Have you managed to stick to them?
 If not, don't worry.
 Spring is a time of regrowth and renewal and a great time to start again.
 Tomorrow is a new day; a new start.

 Spend some time relaxing and visualising yourself achieving all those things that you planned for the future, whatever that might be.
 It could be health-related, such as giving up smoking.
 If so, see yourself as the non-smoker you want to become and set that goal firmly in your mind.
 Maybe you want to lose weight?
 If so, visualise yourself as the slimmer version of you, wearing the clothes that you dream of wearing.
 How will you move?
 How will you feel?

 Perhaps your goal is work-related?
 Are you starting your own business or hoping for that great promotion?
 See it in your mind and act as though it will happen.
 See yourself in December of this year and write a page on the person you will be by then as though you are actually living that life already.
 Where are you?
 How did you get here?
 What steps did you take to achieve your dream?
 Do the same for a year's time or maybe 5 years.
 Whatever your goal, see yourself achieving it and do this daily as a great meditation exercise.